 - If no A2L file is opened before the ELF File demo window displays only the ELF file analysis tabs.

 For an example of how to do an A2L address update using the ASAP2Library see the ELF example.

-How to connect to an ECU over XCP on Ethernet (TCP/UDP)
+How to connect to an ECU using XCP on Ethernet (TCP/UDP)

 After an XCP over Ethernet supporting A2L File is loaded...

-- You are asked to connect to the 'real' ECU or simulate the ECU using the ECU simulator.
+- You are asked to connect to a 'real' ECU or simulate the ECU using the ECU simulator.